It Wasn't Tech Neck

 What It Actually Was

 It didn’t show on my standard MRIs.
-They were performed lying down,with my spine supported.
+They were performed lying down, with my spine supported.
 My scans came back normal, more than once.
+A normal MRI isn’t the same as nothing being wrong.
+It meant the instability was not visible there.

-It wasn’t until a Digital Motion X-ray that the instability was found.
-The slippage had been there all along.
+It wasn’t until a Digital Motion X-ray that the slippage finally registered.
+It had been there all along.
+In my case, motion told the story.

-It took 111 medical appointments across 26 providers before someone ordered that scan.
+It took years of medical appointments before someone ordered the scan that mattered.

 What I Know Now

-If the neck pain isn’t resolving no matter what you try, it might be structural.
+If the neck pain isn’t resolving no matter what you try, ask whether it could be structural.
+Especially when it sits at the base of the skull.
+When your head feels too heavy.
+When posture changes don’t touch it.

 Standard imaging doesn’t always capture what’s happening when the body is upright and in motion.
-A normal MRI doesn’t always mean nothing is wrong.
+A normal MRI isn’t the same as nothing being wrong.
+The test couldn’t see what was wrong.

-When the same symptoms keep returning, the question worth asking is whether anyone is looking at the right problem.
+When the same symptoms keep returning, ask whether anyone is looking at the right problem.

 Nine months out from surgery, there are still days.